 Weald Country Park is a 700-year-old, 500 acre country park in South Weald in the borough of Brentwood in the English county of Essex.
-It is on the north-east fringe of Greater London.The current layout is largely the result of landscaping carried out in the naturalistic manner of Capability Brown for Hugh Smith, lord of the manor from 1732 to 1745.
-Weald Hall, parts of which dated to the 16th century.
+It is on the north-east fringe of Greater London.Weald manor, parts of which dated to the 16th century, was bought by Sir Anthony Browne in 1547 and he died at Weald Hall in 1567.
+In 1685, Erasmus Smith bought it from Sir William Scroggs.
+The current layout is largely the result of landscaping carried out in the naturalistic manner of Capability Brown for Hugh Smith, lord of the manor from 1732 to 1745.
 In 1752, the estate was sold to Thomas Tower of Iver in Buckinghamshire, a lawyer and MP for Wareham in Dorset.
 Christopher Tower succeeded as the owner in 1778 and immediately commissioned Robert Adam to design a new dining room.
-On his death in 1810, his son, Christopher Thomas Tower, succeeded until 1867; he enlarged the estate and enclosed some commons as "waste".
-Weald Hall, with 800acre in 1841, was let to farmers in the 19th century sold by another C. T. Tower in 1946, when the estate was broken up though part of the park was retained for the Green Belt of London.
+On his death in 1810, his son, Christopher Thomas Tower, succeeded until 1867; he enlarged the estate and enclosed some commons as "waste".The park is now managed by Essex County Council.Weald HallWeald Hall, with 800acre in 1841, was let to farmers in the 19th century sold by another C. T. Tower in 1946, when the estate was broken up though part of the park was retained for the Green Belt of London.
 Some remnants remain of the Hall, which was demolished in 1950–51 due to war damage, in particular some steps leading to what used to be a folly in the park.
-The 16th-century lodge miscalled "Queen Mary's Chapel" because it was locally rumoured to have been used by Queen Mary for quiet prayer and contemplation, which used to be enclosed within Weald Hall's walled kitchen garden, still remains at the edge of the park.
-A very large painting of Weald Hall hung in a dining room at nearby Brentwood School.
-Depicting the house and park before 18th Century alterations it is attributed to Dutch painter Jan Griffier the Elder .
-The school, which was founded by a former owner of the Hall, Sir Anthony Browne, sold the painting to a private collector at Sotheby's in November 1985.Put Weald Country Park into our Kelvedon Hatch vacation trip planner and find out what's close by, where to stay, and where to head next.
+The 16th-century lodge miscalled "Queen Mary's Chapel" because it was locally rumoured to have been used by Queen Mary for quiet prayer and contemplation, which used to be enclosed within Weald Hall's walled kitchen garden, still remains at the edge of the park.Use our Brentwood travel route tool to visit Weald Country Park on your trip to Brentwood, and learn what else travelers and our writers recommend seeing nearby.

 Unable to display map at this time.
 Please try again later.